 Fifty grams of alcohol, or two drinks, can depress breathing at high altitude and result in lower blood oxygen.
 Avoid it entirely (or at least limit your intake to no more than one drink) for the first couple of days at altitude.

-3. Pack tasty grub
+3. Pack palatable food

 The type of chow you eat doesn’t make a big difference for elevations up to 12,000 feet (for higher than that, some studies suggest a high-carb diet).
 Getting enough calories is the most important thing.
 Hackett recommends taking foods that you enjoy since altitude tends to suppress appetite.